chronology

 1940

-January 1st - A no (Review of the Two Worlds), a new collection of memories from the Finnish Civil War (1918).
+January 1st - A no (Review of the Two Worlds), new collection of memories from the Finnish Civil War (1918).

 1st February - In Le Sortil ge (Gringoire), the narrator, named Ir ne, shares childhood memories in a dacha on the outskirts of Kiev.
 But March - Day Issy-l v that.